Fatigue is a major symptom of AS

 It feels as if lead weights are tied to my eyelashes.

 I don't spend as much time as I used to socialising with friends and family.
 I used to be very active and go out in the evenings but now I have early nights instead.
-My husband describes how I have become as zombie like as I am not very sociable in the evenings because I am so tired.

 A whole range of different factors can contribute to fatigue:

 The underlying inflammatory process in AS can lead to fatigue.
 Researchers have found that chemicals called cytokines are found in inflamed tissue.
 These are similar to the type of chemicals released during viral illnesses such as colds and flu, and can cause extreme fatigue.

 Anaemia is often found alongside inflammation.
 Do get this checked out with your GP.

 Pain, especially long term pain, wears you down and can wake you up at night, adding to tiredness

 Sleep disturbance due to pain and stiffness in the night

 Certain drugs used to treat arthritis can cause drowsiness and interfere with concentration, which may make fatigue worse.
 Medications containing codeine or other opioids and medications such as amitriptyline are most likely to cause these side effects